 Improving your understanding of construction classes can help you get the greatest value from WSRB inspections and commercial property reports.
-To help you do this, we’re running The Basics of Construction Classifications series over the next few months.
-We’ll review all six construction types, covering the nuances with photos and examples, ensuring you can identify the classes.
-We'll also cover mixed construction.
+To help you do this, we’ve created a series of blog posts on The Basics of Construction Classifications.
+We’ll review all six construction types plus mixed construction, covering the nuances with photos and examples, ensuring you can identify the classes.
 Be sure to check out all the posts.

 - Without experience (and even with it) distinguishing between construction classes is difficult, especially if sheathing or interior construction elements obstruct a full view of the wall and ceiling assemblies.